-Hence, for writing to the BT815/6, the protocol will operate as in FT800, with "WR-Command/Addr2, Addr1, Addr0, DataX, DataY, DataZ ..."
+Hence, for writing to the BT817/8, the protocol will operate as in previous EVE revisions such as the FT800, with "WR-Command/Addr2, Addr1, Addr0, DataX, DataY, DataZ ..."
 The write operation is considered complete when CS_N goes inactive high.

-For reading from the BT815/6, the protocol will still operate as in FT800, with "RD-Command/Addr2, Addr1, Addr0, Dummy-Byte, DataX, DataY, DataZ".
-However, as the data ports are now unidirectional, a change of port direction will occur before DataX is clocked out of the BT815/6.
-Therefore, it is important that the firmware controlling the SPI master changes the SPI master data port direction to "input" after transmitting Addr0.
-The BT815/6 will not change the port direction till it starts to clock out DataX.
+For reading from the BT817/8, the protocol will still operate as in FT800, with "RD-Command/Addr2, Addr1, Addr0, Dummy-Byte, DataX, DataY, DataZ".
+However as the data ports are now unidirectional, a change of port direction will occur before DataX is clocked out of the BT817/8.
+Therefore it is important that the firmware controlling the SPI master changes the SPI master data port direction to "input" after transmitting Addr0.
+The BT817/8 will not change the port direction till it starts to clock out DataX.
 Hence, the Dummy-Byte cycles will be used as a change-over period when neither the SPI master nor slave will be driving the bus; the data paths thus must have pull-ups/pull-downs.
-The SPI slave from the BT815/6 will reset all its data ports' direction to input once CS_N goes inactive high (i.e., at the end of the current SPI master transaction).
+The SPI slave from the BT817/8 will reset all its data ports' direction to input once CS_N goes inactive high (i.e. at the end of the current SPI master transaction).

-The diagram depicts the behaviour of both the SPI master and slave in the master read case.
+Figure 4-1 depicts the behaviour of both the SPI master and slave in the master read case.